bazelbuild/bazel/site/docs/skylark/bzl-style.md

 ---
 layout: documentation
-title: .bzl Style Guide
+title: .bzl style guide
 ---

-# .bzl Style Guide
+# .bzl style guide

 [Starlark](language.md) is a language that defines how software is built, and as such it is both a programming and a configuration language.